rabbitmq/rabbitmq-website/site/install-rpm.md

 Currently the list of supported RPM-based distributions includes

+ * Fedora 34 through 38
  * [CentOS Stream](https://centos.org/centos-stream/) 9.x
  * [CentOS Stream](https://www.centos.org/centos-stream/) 8.x
  * RedHat Enterprise Linux 8.x
- * Fedora 32 through 35 (use the CentOS 8.x package)
+ * Amazon Linux 2023
+ * Rocky Linux
+ * Alma Linux
+ * Oracle Linux
+ * openSUSE Leap 15.3 and later versions

 The packages may work on other RPM-based distributions if [dependencies](#package-dependencies) are satisfied but their testing and support